ssenmosip/mosip-temp-documentation/Platform-Documentation.md

 This module provides the following capabilities:
 1. Authenticate an individual in a secure and trusted way
-1. Captures of biometrics data as per the defined standards
+1. Capture the biometric data as per the defined standards
-1. Authenticates an individual based on their basic identity data captured via MOSIP
+1. Authenticate an individual based on their basic identity data captured via MOSIP
-1. In addition to demographic and biometric authentication, an individual is also authenticated based on the following parameters:
+1. In addition to demographic and biometric authentication, an individual can also be authenticated based on the following parameters:
-   * TOTP based
+   * Temporary One Time Password (TOTP) based
    * Static pin
    * Challenge response
 5. Authentication APIs